 - No document integration

-Not only that, you also get a huge number of features included in the price.
+You also get a huge number of features included in the price.
 The standard file sync and share capabilities are all there, of course, but so are more advanced features like block-level file copying, media playback, file previews, selective sync and extendable versioning.

 Its security is also excellent, with strong data encryption, zero-knowledge policies and two-factor authentication.
 Unfortunately, the zero-knowledge encryption requires you to make an additional purchase of pCloud Crypto, which will run you an additional $125 for lifetime access.